kevcraig/LED-Metro-Sign/README.md

 6. Run both python programs from the LED-Metro-Sign directory.
 Sign will still run even if you quit SSH connection
     - sudo nohup python3 Prod_Prediction_Ticker.py & sudo nohup python3 Prod_Display_Image.py

-7. OPTIONAL: Kill all processes on the raspberrypi if you want to troubleshoot something
+7. OPTIONAL: Kill all python processes on the raspberrypi if you want to troubleshoot something
-    - sudo killall python3

-6.1 Kill all python processes on the raspberrypi if you want to troubleshoot something
     - sudo killall python3